 - May promote overall relaxation

 - Often encourages physical exertion

 - Relationships and support systems

-- Sessions are inclusive and held with individuals of all ages, races, ethnic backgrounds, sexual orientations, and gender identities.
+- Sessions are inclusive and held with individuals of all ages, races, cultures, ethnic backgrounds, sexual orientations, and gender identities.

 - Each member is encouraged to participate at his or her own pace/comfort level.